-- Sleeve resection.
-The surgeon removes the cancerous part of the bronchus and reconnects the healthy ends.
-The bronchus is the part of the trachea (windpipe) that branches off into each side of the lungs.
+- The doctor removes the affected part of the bronchus and reconnects the healthy ends.

 What To Expect